This Is The Best Day Trip You Can Take From Hong Kong

 Into the tea garden

-Make your way to Macau’s east side to find some sweet peace in a Lou Lim Ieoc, a traditional Suzhou garden with fish-filled ponds, turtles and tiny wooden bridges; bamboo, bonsai trees and pagodas.
-If you’re lucky, you’ll catch a Cantonese musician rehearsing, or some old ladies doing tai chi.
+Make your way to Macau’s east side to find some peace in a Lou Lim Ieoc, a traditional Suzhou garden with fish-filled ponds, turtles and tiny wooden bridges; bamboo, bonsai trees and pagodas.
+If you’re lucky, you’ll catch a Cantonese musician rehearsing or some old ladies doing tai chi.
 Along with Mandarin House and the A-Ma Temple, Lou Lim Ieoc is one of the most striking Chinese historical sites on Macau, built in 1906, though here too there are signs of Portuguese occupation.
 In a yellow colonial building on the garden’s edge, you’ll find the Macau Tea Culture Museum, which serves free tea samples in the afternoon.

 Escape to the island in the south

 Before you leave Macau, you have to visit Coloane, a village that is connected to Macau proper by two long sea bridges and several bus routes.
 Built around a bright and lively town square, the small and winding roads of this semi-rural township are framed by worn, huddled houses of a distinctly pastoral vibe.
 Full of cute little shops and quiet little alleys, with lush green forests and beaches close by, it’s worthy of a day trip unto itself, but dinner will have to do.
 Tuck in to some mussels or prawns in Coloane village square and take a moment to enjoy the loveliness of it all before you high tail it back to the ferry.